 Collective Wellness Strategies Benefit Your Organization Ignoring the emotional reality of our work doesn’t make those feelings go away.
 Instead, it can breed resentment and isolation.
 Receiving compassion and acceptance from like-minded individuals, on the other hand, fosters a sense of “we’re all in this together”.
 This improves resilience, communication, knowledge sharing, and problem-solving – all traits that benefit your healthcare organization.

 Purposeful Discussion, Not A Pity Party Empowering your staff to engage in guided discussion about how work situations impact them is the goal.
 The idea is to validate feelings and discover constructive ways to cope.
-This is where a holistic virtual group coaching program like TAP Wellness Coaching can be helpful.
+This is where a holistic wellness coaching program like TAP Wellness Coaching can be helpful.
 You need a program that offers both individual resilience skill-building and broader opportunities to share experiences.
 Giving employees a safe space to share lived experiences and be part of a group that “gets it” fosters the genuine connection that is the cornerstone of wellness.

 To connect with me about a TAP Wellness Coaching program for your hospital or health facility, email me at email@example.com